LesliTech/Lesli/docs/about/ecosystem.md

 # Lesli Ecosystem
-Lesli is meant to work with modules (Standard RoR engines) to extend the Lesli features and create custom software as required.
+Lesli is designed to be modular.
+It uses standard Ruby on Rails engines to add features and customize functionality, allowing developers to build powerful, tailored applications on top of the Lesli framework.

-There are several engines created and ready for production developed by the Lesli team, most of them are open source.
+The Lesli team maintains several production-ready engines—many of which are open source.
+These modules cover a wide range of common use cases and can be easily integrated into your application to accelerate development.

 ## Collections
 A collection is a group of modules that belongs to a category or a business industry.